 Under each milestone, you can click show all in the timetracking section for a detailed overview.

 Click on the little cogwheel in the bottom right corner of the projects overview page to add the information you want to see here.
-Interesting columns might be internal and external budget for example, so you know how much budget was spent.
-You can also export this overview to Excel to make extra calculations.
+You can also export this overview to Excel.

 Use our Gmail plugin to link emails directly to your projects.